77shania/Digitaltwins/README.md

 # Digitaltwins
- a demo of NFT1155 Contracts in Conflux Chain
+ A simple implementation of a digital twin instance that will be deployed on the Conflux Chain